bluegreen-labs/gee_subset/README.md

 # Google Earth Engine subset script & library

 This is a small python script to subset GEE gridded data products into time series for a given location or list of locations.
 This script should make it easier to subset remote sensing time series for processing external to GEE.
-If this code made your life easier please refer to it using the Zenodo citation and DOI (see below / medallion) in any research papers.
+If this code made your life easier please refer to it using the Zenodo citation as:

+> Hufkens K. (2017) A Google Earth Engine time series subset script & library.
+DOI: 10.5281/zenodo.833789.

 ## Installation